cklarhorst/pynq-boards/README.md

 ## Quick Start

-Clone PYNQ:
+1. Clone PYNQ:
 ```
 git clone https://github.com/Xilinx/PYNQ.git
 ```

-Install dependencies:
+2. Install dependencies:
 ```
 <PYNQ repository>/sdbuild/scripts/setup_host.sh
 ```

-Clone this git ***outside*** the PYNQ directory:
+3. Clone this git ***outside*** the PYNQ directory:
 ```
 git clone https://github.com/cklarhorst/pynq-boards.git
 ```

-Download and copy the BSP Package into your board directory.
+4. Download and copy the BSP Package into your board directory.

+5. Update the BSP entry in your spec file under `<PATH TO pynq-boards>/<YOUR BOARD>/<YOUR BOARD>.spec` according to your BSP version

-Build the image:
+6. Build the image:
 ```
 cd <PATH TO PYNQ>/sdbuild
 make BOARDDIR="<PATH TO pynq-boards>" BOARDS="<YOUR BOARD>"